Why Epcot in Disney World Is a Hidden Gem Beneath a Large Glowing Sphere

 Remy’s Ratatouille Adventure

-you will be shrunk down to the size of rat and race through Gusteau’s Restaurant on this abortable ride!
-This combination simulator/trackless ride opened last fall.
-It has seen lines over an hour or more in the stand-by queue.
-If this is a must do for you, I strongly encourage you to make an Individual Attraction Purchase.
+Be shrunk down to the size of rat and race through Gusteau’s Restaurant on this abortable ride!
+This combination simulator/trackless ride opened October 2021.
+Stand-by lines for this attraction can reach upwards of an hour.
+If this is a “must do” for you, consider purchasing a Lightning Lane Multi Pass.
+I strongly encourage it for your EPCOT day.

 Remy’s Ratatouille Adventure can have a long stand-by queue